14 August 2024 / The ASSM Team

 The new regulations for New South Wales, including adherence to Australian Standard AS1851-2012 (Routine service of fire protection systems and equipment), aim to enhance safety standards.
 As of August 2023, strata managers and owners began adapting to these requirements to ensure compliance and protect their properties, with more changes due to commence by February 2025.

-At All Suburbs Strata Management, our team has over 35 years of experience in residential strata management in Sydney and on the Central Coast.
+At All Suburbs Strata Management, our team has over 40 years of experience in residential strata management in Greater Sydney, Nepean, and the Central Coast.
 Our strata managers have extensive knowledge of the specific legal requirements regarding fire safety.
 If you’re a strata resident, building or scheme owner, here’s what you need to know about the existing and upcoming changes.

 Key changes in fire safety regulations